marneypratt/dataviz/README.md

 A new session of RStudio will open with the unzipped folder containing all the files you need ready for you.

-Make sure you have the {tidyverse} and {ggbeeswarm} packages installed before you run through this activity.
+Make sure you have the `tidyverse` and `ggbeeswarm` packages installed before you run through this activity.